Entry Fees & Deadlines

 Q. How does the Azbee Awards committee ensure unbiased judging, when the trade editorial community is so close-knit?

 A. Although it's always possible that any contest might have unintended bias or may have judges who know entrants, our conflict-of-interest rules reduce the likelihood of bias influencing the contest.
 Azbee judges have a great track record of disclosing their own conflicts of interest and recusing themselves.
 We also don't allow judges to work on a category they, their publications, or their parent companies have entered.

 Q. Do the judges change each year?

 A. Generally, about half the judges change each year.
 We try to balance continuity with fresh perspectives, but in all cases the judges are thoroughly qualified.
-We are always looking for new, experienced people.
+We are always looking for new, experienced B2B professionals.
 If you are interested in judging, please submit the judge sign-up form.
 The sign-up form allows judges to specify the categories they'd prefer to judge, and the awards committee does its best to honor those selections.
 Returning judges fill out a new form each year, so you can choose to judge something different each year if you'd like.

 Q: How can I connect with the other judge(s) in my assigned category?